AIDS Vaccine Advocacy Coalition v. U.S. Department of State

 On February 12, 2025, we filed a motion for a temporary restraining order, asking the court to order that funding be restored as the litigation proceeds, in light of the severe harm caused to AVAC and JDN, and the devastating consequences for people in need.
 On February 13, the court issued an order granting the motion and enjoining enforcement of the funding freeze while the case proceeds.

 Late at night on February 18, the government filed a status report revealing that they had not complied with the TRO — they had not restored funding or lifted stop-work orders.
 We therefore filed a motion asking the court to enforce the TRO and to hold the defendants in contempt.
-The judge, ruling on the motion, agreed that the defendants had not complied with his earlier order and directed them to comply, but did not hold them in contempt.
+Ruling on the motion, the judge agreed that the defendants had not complied with his earlier order and directed them to comply, although he did not hold them in contempt.